Illinois COVID-19: IL releases Halloween guidelines as state reports 2,273 new coronavirus cases, 35 deaths

 The state also encouraged older Illinoisans to get flu shots.

-Gov. JB Pritzker gave a COVID-19 update Wednesday from isolation, after a staff member tested positive for the virus.
+Gov. JB Pritzker gave Wednesday's COVID-19 update from isolation, after a staff member tested positive for the virus.

 Illinois public health officials announced 2,273 new cases of COVID-19 and 35 additional deaths Wednesday.